adueni/adueni/README.md

 - 👋 Hi, I’m @adueni
 - 👀 I’m interested in HTML, CSS, JavaScript, Python, Kotlin, Java, R
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on any project as I want to learn most of the languages.
+- 💞️ I want to collaborate on any project to learn most of the languages.
 I am a newbie.
 - 📫 How to reach me
 attakuffour@gmail.com